Search isn't the hard part

 Once you have a preprocessing layer that builds thematic profiles over user content, the deployment question becomes pointed.
 This layer holds the most longitudinal, personal data your product touches — what someone’s been reading, writing, thinking about over months.
 The profile it builds is a map of someone’s intellectual life.

 For products where this matters — companion apps, journal tools, meeting intelligence, anything health-adjacent — compliance teams and users both care where that data lives.
 “Your data never leaves your infrastructure” is a requirement, not a feature.
-Legal teams won’t approve sending user content to a third-party memory service for profiling.
+Legal teams are wary of sending user content to a third-party memory service for profiling.
 Users increasingly ask.

 The architecture that satisfies both is embedded.
-The preprocessing runs on your infra.
+The preprocessing can run on your infra.
 Each user’s index is a local file.
-Queries never leave the machine.
-No third-party data processor in your compliance docs.
+Queries can stay inside your boundary without introducing a third-party memory service into the hot path.

 What Enzyme ships

-Enzyme is the preprocessing layer described above, packaged as an 11MB Rust binary with a 23MB embedding model.
-Total footprint: 34MB.
-Runs on Runs on CPU, no GPU.
+Enzyme is the preprocessing layer described above, packaged as a single ~30MB Rust binary with the embedding model compiled in.
+Runs on CPU, no GPU.

 What it does: entity extraction, thematic catalyst generation, precomputed similarity scoring, and a domain configuration layer that auto-tunes to your content shape.
 Each user’s index is a SQLite file and an embeddings binary — a few MB per user.